Teen arrested after shooting near Kingsbury High

 MEMPHIS, Tenn. — A teen has been charged after three teenagers and an adult were shot near Kingsbury High School Monday afternoon.

-According to Memphis Police, 19-year-old Erik Sandoval has been arrested after the shooting that took place on the 1300 block of Graham Street around 3 p.m Monday.
+According to Memphis Police, 19-year-old Erik Sandoval has been arrested after the shooting that took place in front of Streets Ministries, a nonprofit designed to help young people.

+Detectives say three teenagers were shot.
+They later found a fourth person who had also been shot.

-Witnesses say Sandoval and his friends were selling drugs out of one of the victim’s cars, which was parked in front of Kingsbury.
+Witness, Kimber Tomlinson, said Sandoval and another teen were selling drugs out of a car parked in front of Kingsbury High School.

-Two teens approached the vehicle and began arguing with Sandoval over a gun.
-Shots from both parties were then fired.

-Two of the victims were taken by ambulance to Le Bonheur Children’s Hospital — one in critical condition.
+An argument started between Sandoval, his friends and another group of teens.
+It escalated into a gun fight.

+“I could just see kids running down the street away from the shots,” Tomlinson said.

 The adult was later driven to Baptist East in non-critical condition.